snktshrma/obstacle_cluster_detection/README.md

 1. Threshold Distance between 2 consecutive 'Non-infinity' points to consider them different clusters is taken as 0.5m.
 2. Minimum number of points in a neighborhood for a point to be considered 8.
 3. Any object or point within a proximity of 2m from the laser source, fulfilling the above 2 conditions, will be considered as the resulting obstacle.
-4. There was a confusion regarding the determination of size of object in terms of start angle and end angle(as these two were not defined in the PDF).
-So size is determined in two ways:
+4. Size is determined in two ways:

-   **a.** Distance between two extreme ends of the object
+   **a.** Distance between extremities of the object

    **b.** Angle subtended from the source to the objects